Warnock campaign releases ads in Vietnamese, Mandarin, Korean to mobilize AAPI voters

 Sen. Raphael Warnock’s (D-Ga.) campaign is releasing a trio of digital ads in Vietnamese, Mandarin and Korean in an effort to mobilize Asian Americans and Pacific Islander (AAPI) voters one week out from Georgia’s Senate runoff race.

-The ads — which were first shared with The Hill — feature Warnock voters explaining why they are voting for the sitting senator over Republican Herschel Walker in the three languages.
+The ads — which were first shared with The Hill — feature voters explaining why they are voting for Warnock over Republican Herschel Walker in the three languages.
 The spots, titled “Proud,” include translations.

-“I’m proud to call Georgia home, but I’d be embarrassed to call Herschel Walker my senator,” the voters say in the ads in their languages.
+“I’m proud to call Georgia home, but I’d be embarrassed to call Herschel Walker my senator,” the voters say in the ads.
 “So I’m doing my part and voting for Reverend Warnock in the runoff on Dec.
 6. I hope you’ll join me.”

-The digital ads range from 18 second long to 24 second long and will run throughout Georgia on YouTube, Facebook, Instagram and Preroll Video.
+The digital ads range from 18 seconds long to 24 seconds long and will run throughout Georgia on YouTube, Facebook and Instagram and as pre-roll video.

 The Warnock campaign is zeroing in on AAPI voters after data showed that Asian American voters surged in Georgia between 2016 and 2020.
 According to AAPIData.com, the demographic grew by 84 percent — or 61,000 votes — in the Peach State within that time frame.